neal2018/-Configuration-file/README.md

-# Configuration-file
+# configs
-my useful configuration file, free to use if you like
+my configuration file, free to use if you like

 About vim:
 1. install [vim-plug](https://github.com/junegunn/vim-plug)